Coursera Review (2020): Is Coursera Worth It? My Verdict

 - Help people to master specific career skills

 - Allow anyone access to the world’s best education from anywhere in the world

 - Transform people’s lives through education.

 Coursera offer degrees from some of the top-ranked universities in the world like Yale, Imperial College London and the University of Geneva.
-Their professional qualifications are provided by the likes of Google, Amazon, Intel and The Linux Foundation.
+Their professional qualifications are provided by the likes of Google, Amazon Web Services, Intel and The Linux Foundation.

 What is unique about Coursera?